Speaker Recognition Using Isomorphic Graph Attention Network Based Pooling on Self-Supervised Representation: Introduction

 \section{Introduction}

 As a critical task in biometric authentication, \emph{Speaker Recognition} (SR) requires the process of verifying the identity of a speaker, through their voiceprints in speech~\cite{Hansen15-SRB,Lin22-MRL}, owing to its uniqueness and accessibility~\cite{Ref45}.
 Following previous SR research with shallow structures, the advent of \emph{Deep Neural Networks} (DNNs) has resulted in the requirement of large-size labeled training data for deep SR models~\cite{Nagrani20-VLS}.
-Nevertheless, it is usually insufficient to acquire knowledge only from intra-domain labeled samples in the perspective of cognitive learning~\cite{Aakur19-APP}, and hence may call for the inclusion of information transfer from inter-domain self-learning process as upstream tasks~\cite{Ref46, Mehrish23-ARO}.
-In light of this requiement, the emerged \emph{Self-Supervised Learning} (SSL) provides the possibility to build pre-trained models on unlabeled data for downstream tasks~\cite{Liu21-TSS,Baevski22-DAG,Zaiem22-PTS,Achyut21-SSL}, leading to the emergence of wav2vec 2.0 framework within the scope of spoken signal processing~\cite{Ref3}.
+Nevertheless, it is usually insufficient to acquire knowledge only from intra-domain labeled samples in the perspective of cognitive learning~\cite{Aakur19-APP}, and hence may call for the inclusion of information transfer from inter-domain self-learning process as upstream tasks~\cite{Ref46, Mehrish23-ARO}. \xx{In light of this requirement,} the emerged \emph{Self-Supervised Learning} (SSL) provides the possibility to build pre-trained models on unlabeled data for downstream tasks~\cite{Liu21-TSS,Baevski22-DAG,Zaiem22-PTS,Achyut21-SSL}, leading to the emergence of wav2vec 2.0 framework within the scope of spoken signal processing~\cite{Ref3}.

-Further research related to the wav2vec 2.0 framework addresses downstream speech-analysis tasks, using the SSL-based model pre-trained on large corpora~\cite{Wang23-DSI,Latif-SSA, Hsu21-HSS}, which has been proved effective for these tasks.
-For SR-related tasks, \cite{Ref4} regards wav2vec 2.0 as an audio encoder to extract speaker and language information for SR and language identification, while \cite{Ref6} investigates the effectiveness of different pooling strategies for wav2vec 2.0's outputs.
-Further, in paralinguistic cases, \emph{Pepino} et al. considers the pre-trained wav2vec 2.0 models for \emph{Speech Emotion Recognition} (SER), through weighting the outputs of the multiple layers from the models~\cite{Ref5}.
+Further research related to the wav2vec 2.0 framework addresses downstream speech-analysis tasks, using the SSL-based model pre-trained on large corpora~\cite{Wang23-DSI,Latif-SSA, Hsu21-HSS}, which has been proved effective for these tasks. \xx{For SR-related tasks, \cite{Ref4} regards wav2vec 2.0 as an audio encoder to extract speaker and language information for SR and language identification.
+Then, \cite{Chen2022-LSS} employs the ECAPA-TDNN~\cite{Desplanques20-EEC} as a downstream module to process the representations learned from the pre-trained models, while \cite{Ref6} investigates the effectiveness of different classical pooling strategies for wav2vec 2.0's outputs.} Further, in paralinguistic cases, \emph{Pepino} et al. considers the pre-trained wav2vec 2.0 models for \emph{Speech Emotion Recognition} (SER), through weighting the outputs of the multiple layers from the models~\cite{Ref5}.